ajalan065/aspire/README.md

         }
         </pre>
         <br>
     c.
-Marks the installment as paid.
+Marks the installment as paid.<br>